 As alcohol is a

-While drinking certain beverages may help, the only way to prevent a hangover is to avoid drinking alcohol or drink it in moderation.
+While drinking certain beverages may help, the only way to

 In this article, we discuss beverages that people may want to consider drinking or avoiding to alleviate hangover symptoms.